 Foods and Vitamins that Nourish and Repair the Myelin

-Nerve foods that actually repair and feed the nervous system are non-active yeast flakes, spirulina, essential fatty acids, whole-grains, particularly organic oats and wheat germs, which are very rich in Vitamin B.
+Nerve foods that actually help to repair the myelin sheath and provide nourishment to the nervous system are non-active yeast flakes, spirulina, essential fatty acids, whole-grains, particularly organic oats and wheat germs, which are very rich in Vitamin B.

-B-Complex Vitamins are vital because the immune system 'eats up' the acetycholine receptors which are neurotransmitters and the B vitamins are able to remake them.
+B-Complex Vitamins are vital because the immune system 'eats up' the acetylcholine receptors which are neurotransmitters and the B vitamins are able to remake them.

 Celery, avocados, lettuce, carrots, and pumpkin are supreme nerve foods and can be juiced, steamed or used raw in salads.
 Almonds and sesame seeds are rich in calcium and will feed the nervous system.